smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

   handlers installed.
 * GeoTIFF support
 * Report timeouts in front end export, add <export>.err file so failed exports can be detected;
+* Add parameters to "disable" map vector grid (enableMapGrids), define copyright (copyrightInfo);
+* Add title to TAG_IMAGE_DESCRIPTION TIFF metadata (and other images if supported) and on legend;
+* Support .tfw file (plain text files that store X and Y pixel size, rotational information, and world coordinates for a map); and .prj projection files

 TODO:

-* Add parameters to "disable" vector grid, define copyright;
-* Add title to TIFF metadata (and other images if supported) and on legend
 * Map grid background needs to be white (currently undefined)

-If feasible:

-* Investigate vector grid styling, e.g. grid labels (I don't think it is possible)
-* Get SVG to support layers: http://batik.2283329.n4.nabble.com/Combine-SVG-out-of-single-SVG-files-td3616984.html

 ## In progress (March/April 2018):